bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-12-newsletter.md

 projects.
 Please consider upgrading to new releases or helping to test release candidates.*

-- [LND v0.15.2-beta][] is an security critical emergency release that fixes a parsing error that prevented LND from being able to parse certain blocks.
+- [LND v0.15.2-beta][] is a security critical emergency release that fixes a parsing error that prevented LND from being able to parse certain blocks.
 All users should upgrade.